karmaniverous/stan/.stan/system/stan.todo.md

   - For touched modules, prefer introducing small single‑responsibility classes that fit existing ports/adapters seams.
   - Do not refactor purely for style; convert opportunistically with functional changes, and record any follow‑ups as needed.

+- Cancellation pipeline hardening (failing tests)
+  - cancel.schedule: sequential scheduling must not run the next script after SIGINT.
+    - Proposal: gate per‑script execution with a per‑script race (runner vs cancel), and check the cancellation flag again immediately after each runner resolves to prevent the next schedule step from starting.
+    - Add a dedicated unit/integration test for the per‑script race to keep this behavior pinned.
+  - cancel.key (Windows): sporadic EBUSY on teardown in CI.
+    - Proposal: increase the post‑cancel settle slightly or wire a brief bounded join on renderer timers; keep rmDirWithRetries as last resort.
+    - Validate locally and in CI to tune the final settle back toward 250–500 ms.

+- Live/Logger status labels DRY & parity
+  - Now that Live uses bracketed BORING tokens via the shared helper, switch Logger to the same helper and delete the local duplicate in ui.ts.
+  - Keep colored symbol labels for TTY while retaining bracketed tokens for BORING/non‑TTY.
+  - Acceptance: existing alignment/parity tests pass with stable tokens.

 - CLI UI unification (Live + Logger under one composable UI)
   - Provide a single RunnerUI that composes a shared ProgressModel and a pluggable sink (LiveTableSink | LoggerSink).
   - Share status labels and summary via one helper; preserve q/r keys, final‑frame flush, and parity with existing tests.